-Much of my childhood was spent exploring the area’s cool forests, diverse fields, mysterious ravines, wonderous inland lakes, and the wild dunes and beaches of the majestic freshwater sea known as Lake Michigan….. in all 4 seasons.
+Much of my childhood was spent exploring and inhabiting the area’s cool forested ravines, wonderous inland lakes, and the beaches and wild dunes of the freshwater sea known as Lake Michigan….. in all 4 seasons.

-The variety and extreme unpredictableness of the micro-climate there only added to my fascination with the power of the elements.
+The volatility of the micro-climate there only added to my fascination with the power of the elements.
 As they say in Michigan, “we’ll weather the weather whatever the weather whether we like it or not.”

 Many times, I remember skipping school without permission, even in elementary, just to explore “outside”.
-It was the one place where I could count on being able to daydream, and therefore truly “think”.
+It was the one place where I could count on being able to daydream with distraction, and therefore truly “think”.

 Then I got older.

 I found it within me to gut-out high school, and then amble on my way to college.
-After obtaining my B.A. in Physical Geography, I had no clue as to what to actually do in the “workplace”, so I attended grad school and obtained my Masters in Landscape Architecture.
+After obtaining my B.A. in Physical Geography, I had little clue as to what to actually do “for a living”, so I attended graduate school and obtained my Masters in Landscape Architecture.

 Finally, it became time to “enter the fray.”

-I’m married to a fine woman who thinks I’m “way too serious”, yet manages to still love me.
+I am married to a fine woman who thinks I’m “way too serious”sometimes, yet manages to still love me.
 I am also the lucky father of three young amazing off-spring who inspire me everyday.

 I provide for our food, shelter, and general well-being through my ecological consulting business, and am a registered Landscape Architect in South Carolina.